-Complainants have the right to maintain confidentiality as described above.
+Complainants have the right to request confidentiality.
 When deciding how they want to proceed, complainants must weigh the fact that maintaining confidentiality can impact the university's ability to adequately investigate a particular incident or to pursue appropriate action against the respondent.

-Even so, these counselors and advocates will still assist the complainant in receiving other necessary protection and support, such as victim advocacy, academic support or accommodations, disability, health or mental health services, and changes to living, working or course schedules.
+Confidential resources and investigation advocates will still assist the complainant in receiving protection and support services, such as victim advocacy, academic support or accommodations, disability, health or mental health services, and changes to living, working or course schedules.

 A complainant who at first requests confidentiality may later decide to file a complaint with the university or report the incident to local law enforcement, and thus have the incident fully investigated.
-Counselors and advocates will provide the complainant with assistance if the complainant wishes to do so.
+Counselors and advocates will provide the complainant with assistance if the complainant wishes to file a complaint at a later date.

-• NOTE: While these professional and non-professional counselors and advocates may maintain a complainant's confidentiality vis-à-vis Dominican University, they may have reporting or other obligations under state law.

-ALSO NOTE: If the University determines that the alleged respondents(s) pose a serious and immediate threat to the university community the Title IX Coordinator, Dean of Students or Public Safety may be called upon to issue a timely warning to the community.
-Any such warning should not include any information that identifies the complainant to the extent permitted by the law.
+NOTE: While these professional and non-professional counselors and advocates may maintain a complainant's confidentiality vis-à-vis Dominican University, they may have reporting or other obligations under state law.
+ALSO NOTE: If the University determines that the alleged respondents(s) pose a serious and immediate threat to the university community the Title IX Coordinator, Dean of Students or Safety and Security may be called upon to issue a timely warning to the community.